 The Security Division is responsible for the health, safety, security and welfare of the offenders incarcerated at the Meherrin River Regional Jail.
 We are the police officers of this internal community.
 It is our mission to ensure public safety by keeping those individuals incarcerated under law, separate from society and protecting those incarcerated from each other.
-We have 16 housing units, with the total facility holding an average of 381 offenders.
-The Security Division manages this community with Officers assigned to units, 2 Officers patrolling units, 1 Sergeant, and 1 Lieutenant supervising the security team.
-The Day Shifts consist of 20 Officers, 1 Sergeant and 1 Lieutenant.
-The Night Shifts maintain 19 Officers with 1 Sergeant and 1 Lieutenant.
-There are 4 teams operating on 12 hour shifts from 0600-1800 hrs. and 1800-0600 hrs.
+We have 15 housing units, with the total facility holding an average of 397 offenders.
+The Security Division manages this community with Officers assigned to units, Officers patrolling units, and 1 Sergeant, and 1 Lieutenant supervising the security team.
+Each shift maintains Officers, 1 Sergeant and 1 Lieutenant.
+There are 4 teams operating on 12 hour shifts from 0600-1800 hrs.

+and 1800-0600 hrs.
 Each team reports 30 minutes prior to the start of the shift for a formal briefing and training period.
 The rotation schedule of the shifts is a motivating factor for the staff.
-We currently have 9 male Officers and 29 female Officers.
-Our staffing at this time is 38 Officers with an authorized strength of 78 Officers.
-Currently we have 20 Officers that are certified and 18 awaiting certification through the academy.
+We currently have 9 male Officers and 27 female Officers.
+Our staffing at this time is 36 Officers with an authorized strength of 78 Officers.
+Currently we have 12 Officers that are certified and 24 awaiting certification through the academy.

 Performing these duties involves continuous searching, controlling, policing, guiding and providing structure to the unstructured.
-From July 1, 2019 to June 30, 2020, the Officers of the Meherrin River Regional Jail successfully conducted 30,190 cell searches and 7,585 common area searches.
-Of these searches, 4,315 netted nuisance contraband items.
-These searches also netted 194 significant contraband items such as drugs, lighters, cigarettes, etc. In the policing of the units, there were 21 fights, 13 assaults on staff members, 75 uses of force, and 99 recorded medical incidents.
-We initiated 104 suicide watches during this year.
+From July 1, 2020 to June 30, 2021, the Officers of the Meherrin River Regional Jail successfully conducted 28,151 cell searches and 8,230 common area searches.
+Of these searches, 4,086 netted nuisance contraband items.
+These searches also netted 158 significant contraband items such as drugs, lighters, cigarettes, etc. In the policing of the units, there were 29 fights, 109 uses of force, and 49 recorded medical incidents.
+We initiated 53 suicide watches during this year.
 We have had a very successful year with 0 major disturbances and/or forced escapes.